The detailed goals of this workshop are:

 Topics of interest are not restricted to aspects of agility, but include all issues related to RE activities and techniques in the BPM programmers or BPM activities and techniques during a RE project.
 We are open for all contributions that raise discussion on the possibilities and limitations of a better integration of BPM and RE.

-Original submissions from research and practice in four categories are welcome
+Original submissions from research and practice in the following categories are welcome

 - Full Papers: Papers describing concepts and methods in the form of Research Papers (up to 12 pages).